noggl/AniPlanrr/README.md

 LOGGING=False                               # If True, will add extra output for debug purposes!
 Also generates a logging folder (config/log)
 RESPECTFUL_ADDING                           # If True, will not even touch a series if it's already listed in the application AUTO_FILL_MAPPING                           # Allow the program to write mapping entries - See mapping down under config files
+SONARRIMPORTER=True                         # If true, hosting on port 8080 on /sonarr will display an import list
 ```

 ## Config Files